 Account information.
 Are there any accounts you don’t recognize?
 This could be a sign of identity theft.
 If you see such accounts, contact those creditors directly and let them know the accounts are not yours.

 Check to see if there are any late payments noted.
 For Experian, you want your open account status listed as “Open/Never Late.”
 For Equifax, “Pays as Agreed.”
 For Transunion, “Paid or Paying as Agreed.”

 If any accounts are listed otherwise, and you believe you have never been late with a payment, contact the creditor.
 Let them know you believe a mistake has been made and ask if they will change it on your credit file.

 Personal information.
 Check to see that the following information is correct: the spelling of your name, your birth date, current and previous addresses, Social Security Number, and current and past employer information.

 If you see any problems on your report, file a dispute.
 Instructions are on the report.

-Your credit reports are free; your credit score is not.
-There are some Web sites that offer free credit score estimates, but I recommend that you purchase your FICO score.
-FICO stands for Fair Isaac Corporation, which is the company that created the credit score and whose scores are the most widely used.
+Your credit reports are free; your credit score might be free.
+Many credit card companies now provide free credit scores to their cardholders, including American Express, Discover, and others.
+There are some Web sites that offer free credit score estimates as well, but I recommend that you find out your FICO score.
+FICO stands for Fair Isaac Corporation, which is the company that created the credit score and whose scores are still the most widely used.

-On Fair Isaac’s web site, you’ll have your choice of purchasing your TransUnion FICO score or your Equifax FICO score.
+If you don’t have free access to your FICO score, you can buy it on Fair Isaac’s web site.
+You’ll have your choice of purchasing your TransUnion, Experian, or Equifax FICO score.
 It doesn’t really matter which one you choose; just buy one for $19.95.